 My Down Under visit to Sydney was another solo trip for me after Eastern Europe.
 It’s my first visit to Australia and I literally jumped on Scoot’s promotional fares upon seeing it.
 I have heard so much about Australia from friends and wifey that I thought bustling Sydney would be a good place to start with.
 I simply cannot contain my excitement to finally see the stunning Opera House and Harbour Bridge.
 G’Day Mate for the next 4D3N!

-The flight arrived at Sydney Airport in the early afternoon.
+The flight arrived at Sydney Kingsford Airport in the early afternoon.
 And I have to say that the legroom space of Scoot’s aircraft is rather good for a budget airline, Kudos to that!
-Getting to city area is an easy-peasy 13 minutes’ train ride to the Central station, which is quite near to Cambridge Hotel Sydney.
+Getting from Sydney airport to city centre is an easy-peasy 13 minutes’ train ride to the Central station, which is quite near to Cambridge Hotel Sydney.